udaan-iitt/editions/2022_Sept/Binani.md

 ---
 title: "Internship Experience at Binani Technologies"
 category: "Experiences"
-date: "2021-01-30 11:00:00 +09:00"
+date: "2022-09-11 12:00:00 +05:30"
 desc: "It all has to begin somewhere.
-Join Arun as he narrates his journey of hunting for an internship to successfully completing one."
+Join Arun as he narrates his journey from hunting for an internship to successfully completing one."
 thumbnail: "./images/binani .jpg"
 authors: "Arunkumar V"
 starred: "false"
 alt: "Internship Experience at Binani Technologies"
 ---

 It all started at the end of the fourth-semester exams.
 I realized that having an internship experience during the summer break of the second year will be very helpful in applying for further internships in the third year.
 The deadlines for many research internships had long passed by the time this realization struck.
-Having no other choice, I started looking for industrial internship opportunities, especially those related to Computer-Aided Design (CAD), my domain of interest.
+Having no other choice, I started looking for industrial internship opportunities, especially those related to [Computer-Aided Design (CAD)](https://en.wikipedia.org/wiki/Computer-aided_design), my domain of interest.

 An advantage of an industrial internship is the opportunity to work on large-scale models and designs from the now-happening world.
 Because the product you create in such internships will surely have some practical application, you will have the opportunity to combine your creative abilities with your college-level education.